Please consider the following scenario:

 Since this camp, things have only gone downhill for Adelaide.
 As of July 4th, 2020, head coach Don Pyke, head of football Brett Burton, senior assistant coach Scott Camporeale and eight of the best 22 players from 2017 left the club.

-Eddie Betts left Adelaide to head back to Carlton in 2019 and said in February 2020, “that (camp) was one of the main reasons why it was so hard to enjoy footy.”
+Eddie Betts left Adelaide to head back to Carlton in 2019 and said in February 2020, “that (camp) was one of the main reasons it was so hard to enjoy footy.”

 Mitch McGovern was another player who left the crows.
 Furthermore, his manager said, “the reasons Mitch left the Crows was because of the camp and the Adelaide football department, and that’s it.”

 After finishing minor premiers in 2017, Adelaide dropped to 12th in 2018.
 In 2019, they won fewer games but finished 11th.
 They then lost 13 games to start the season and finished last in 2020.
 This year they improved slightly again and finished 15th out of 18.
 Collective Minds do not blame themselves for this decline, even though they credit themselves for Adelaide’s first place at the end of the regular season in 2017.
-Perhaps this drop from first to last in only three years was just a coincidence.
+Perhaps this drop from first to last in three years was just a coincidence.

 I first wrote this Facebook post back on June 26th 2018:

 Dear Adelaide Crows,

 If you want to get the mental edge over other AFL teams, why would you choose a company run by two individuals who do not even have an undergraduate degree in psychology?